newrelic/nri-flex/internal/load/README.md

 	LineEnd          int               `yaml:"line_end"`          // stop processing command output after a certain amount of lines
 	LineStart        int               `yaml:"line_start"`        // start from this line Timeout          int               `yaml:"timeout"`           // command timeout
+	Dial             string            `yaml:"dial"`              // eg. google.com:80
+	Network          string            `yaml:"network"`           // default tcp

 	// Parsing Options - Body
 	Split       string `yaml:"split"`        // default vertical, can be set to horizontal (column) useful for outputs that look like a table
 	SplitBy     string `yaml:"split_by"`     // character/match to split by
-	RegexMatch bool   `yaml:"regex_match"` // process SplitBy as a regex match GroupBy    string `yaml:"group_by"`    // group by character RowHeader  int    `yaml:"row_header"`  // set the row header, to be used with SplitBy RowStart   int    `yaml:"row_start"`   // start from this line, to be used with SplitBy
+	SplitOutput string `yaml:"split_output"` // split output by found regex RegexMatch  bool   `yaml:"regex_match"`  // process SplitBy as a regex match GroupBy     string `yaml:"group_by"`     // group by character RowHeader   int    `yaml:"row_header"`   // set the row header, to be used with SplitBy RowStart    int    `yaml:"row_start"`    // start from this line, to be used with SplitBy

 	// Parsing Options - Header
 	SetHeader        []string `yaml:"set_header"`         // manually set header column names (used when split is is set to horizontal)
 	HeaderSplitBy    string   `yaml:"header_split_by"`    // character/match to split header by
-	HeaderRegexMatch bool     `yaml:"header_regex_match"` // process HeaderSplitBy as a regex match }
+	HeaderRegexMatch bool     `yaml:"header_regex_match"` // process HeaderSplitBy as a regex match

+	// RegexMatches
+	RegexMatches []RegMatch `yaml:"regex_matches"`
+}
 ```